 The “young” years

 I was born in Montreal (Canada) but I grew up in Abitibi, Douala (Africa) and the Laurentians, just to name a few!
 As you can guess, my parents liked to travel.
 It seems that I inherited the gene, at least for a while since I traveled on my own for a year in Australia, followed by a few months in Europe and then went on to explore different places in Quebec.
-I have now more of less settled down.

 The “not so young” years